6 Things I Did To Prevent Stretch Marks in All Three Pregnancy’s

 In addition to keeping your skin elastic through collagen and hydration, you should also keep you skin moist with a good oil and lotion.

-I will hesitantly admit that I did not get any stretch marks on my stomach from any of my three pregnancies.
-However, I did get them on my hips and booty because this is the first place I tend to gain weight.
+During pregnancy, I get most of my stretch marks on my hips, butt and legs because this is the first place I tend to gain weight.

 I use both twice a day.